xero/moebius-web/README.md

 Allows a selected character from the extended-ASCII set to be used as a brush, as with the other modes this also supports drawing with straight lines, as well as fixing any attribute conflicts.

+# Clone Brush (','):

+Once a text block has been selected by using the 'alt' or 'option' key, it can then be used as a brush anywhere else on the image.

 # Image Stamp ('p'):

 Allows an pre-defined image to be cloned on the canvas.
 Pressing 'alt' or 'option' whilst using this tool will ignore any alpha channel in the stamp.